All Episodes

 Makes sense.

-The ones that uh can't believe you're listening to this show, what do they do when you tell them that they should?
+What do they do when you tell them that they should?

-Well, that's that's they they haven't listened and listened at all.
+Well, they haven't listened at all.

 I mean, this program makes more sense in five seconds than anything else they could possibly listen to.

-Listen to NPR five seconds, you know what you'll hear on NPR in five seconds?
+You know what you'll hear on NPR in five seconds?

-Uh haven't heard a thing yet in five seconds.
+I haven't heard a thing yet in five seconds.

 Anyway, back in a moment.

-It's open line Friday.
+It's Open Line Friday.

-I am Rush Limbaugh.
+I am Rushlin Ball.

 Talent on loan from God.

-Steve from St. Louis with the question about sports fans uh would liberal sports fans react to a sporting event the way they react to the war in Iraq or other cultural things.
+Would liberal sports fans react to a sporting event the way they react to the war in Iraq or other cultural things?

-I mean, you get your paycheck whenever you get it.
+For example, I mean, you get your paycheck whenever you get it.

 How much of this do you need?